jinjagit/chess/README.md

   * shape objects use significantly more CPU than text (counter-intuitive)
   * using .add / .remove to show / hide is 10x slower than using z-axis (and hiding behind other graphic object(s)), but completely avoids the CPU hit otherwise incurred, without removing reference(s) to object instance(s)

   Thus, I replaced as many shape object instances, (64 squares to create a board image, for example), and some collections of text object instances, with .png images, and used .remove / .add wherever possible (rather than 'hiding' items using the z-axis).
-I will also rewrite the move list display method to concatenate text wherever possible into single lines (rather than each line being composed of three text instances).
+I also rewrote the move list display method to concatenate text wherever possible into single lines (rather than each line being composed of three text instances).

   * text objects have poor anti-aliasing, which can result in a 90's style pixelation
   * text objects seem to be limited to single-line strings